WokLibCodeClub/OnlineCodeclub/README.md

 ## Video summaries of Code Club sessions held online during Coronavirus restrictions

-These are the projects we have developed in our online sessions.
-Click the links to get details of all the summary videos or supporting documents:
+These are the projects we developed in our online sessions between April 2020 and July 2022 while we were unable to hold in person sessions in the Wokingham Library.

+Click the links below to get more details of these projects, including links to the summary videos and supporting documents:

 For the Scratch projects you should have a Scratch account and be logged in before watching the videos.